Athletes, teams, celebs are 'All In' to feed hungry

 Those who answered the challenge were required to post a video about their donation and explain why they chose their prize.

-Rubin said donations topped $4 million by mid-Wednesday.
+Rubin said donations topped $4 million by midday Wednesday.
 His goal is to collect donations in the tens of millions of dollars, and his dream objective is $100 million.

 Brady, who left New England to sign with Tampa Bay after winning six Super Bowls with the Patriots, offered tickets to the Buccaneers' home opener, his game jersey and shoes, and dinner with him.
 That package is in the auction with the opening bid at $50,000.